bregman-arie/computer-networking/checklists/README.md

   - [ ] What is Phase Shift keying?

 - [ ] **Multiplexing**
-  - [ ] Why it's used and how it works?
+  - [ ] What is it used for and how it works?

 ## Cloud Networking (OpenStack Neutron)